Answer some easy questions to make your document in as little as 5 minutes. Download it instantly when you’re done.

-If you need to let an employee go for any reason, you'll want to use a Termination Letter and Release of Claims.
+If you need to let an employee go, you'll want to use a Termination of Employment and Release of Claims.

 Things don’t always work out with someone.
-If you need to let someone go, whether it’s with cause (e.g. firing someone because they did something wrong) or without cause (e.g. laying off someone because business is slow), you’ll have to formally tell them.
+If you need to let someone go without cause (e.g. laying off someone because business is slow or because they’re just not the right fit for your company), you’ll have to formally tell them.
 You should also try to get a release of claims, which means they are giving up any rights to sue you because of the termination.

 Stay professional when it's time to let someone go.